 At the Thai consulate or embassy in your country of origin (or outside Thailand), you’ll need to present:

-These visas are issued for a variety of purposes, all of which are designated an individual letter code.
-Depending on the circumstance, applicant and category, the length of stay allowed by and validity period of the visa is varied, but usually covers at least one year, though Non-Immigrant Visa holders may be required to check in with Thai immigration throughout their stay.
+These long stay visas in Thailand are issued for a variety of purposes, all of which are designated in the individual letter code.
+Depending on the circumstances, applicant and category, the length of stay allowed by and validity period of the visa will vary, but usually covers at least one year, though Non-Immigrant Visa holders may be required to check in with Thai immigration every ninety days throughout their stay.
 All Non-Immigrant Visas must be applied for and are issued at Thai embassies or consulates outside Thailand.

 F (Official): For visitors performing official duties